Support more videos like this at patreon.com/rebecca!

 Here in the United States, we don’t have socialized healthcare because we hate the idea of paying for someone else’s medical bills.
 So instead, we pay for other people’s medical bills when they post on websites like GoFundMe and JustGiving.
 Somehow it’s just not fun unless you know the person involved is about to die or go bankrupt, or possibly both.

-Unfortunately, other countries with more sensible healthcare opportunities aren’t immune from desperate people posting on crowdfunding sites to help with medical expenses.
+Unfortunately, other countries with more sensible healthcare opportunities aren’t immune from desperate people posting on crowdfunding sites to help with medical expenses and various healthy alternatives.
 The difference is that while in the US most of the people are raising money just to see a real doctor or afford a real treatment, the people in places like the UK have exhausted their options with legitimate doctors, and are now desperately trying to find “alternative” treatments to save their lives.
 Sadly, this often means that they’re playing into the hands of quacks and charlatans.

 The Good Thinking Society, a non-profit established by Simon Singh a few years back, has just published an investigation in the British Medical Journal looking at the extent of the problem, and it’s pretty bad.
 Since 2012, Brits have raised about $10 million for bunk cancer treatments, most of which are going to quacks abroad.
 The most famous recipient here in the US is the Burzynski Clinic, which skeptics have long tried to get shut down.
 The clinic is based in Texas and is run by Stanislaw Burzynski, who charges patients hundreds of thousands of dollars to treat their cancer with completely unproven techniques, at times telling patients things like “the cysts forming in your tumor is evidence of the tumor dying because of treatment,” when in fact that’s a common occurrence in tumors that are alive and well.